MPsych (Clinical), BPsychSc (Hons), BScPsych, MAPS

 Senali centres her therapy sessions around your goals, providing the guidance and support you need to develop a sustainable, healthier mind.
 Through her holistic approach, she brings sincerity and encourages collaboration, allowing you to open up and address your barriers.

-As an experienced Psychologist at Creating Change, Senali combines a Master of Clinical Psychology, Bachelor of Psychology (Science) and Psychological Science (Hons) degrees, with extensive training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, and Mindfulness.
+As an experienced Psychologist at Creating Change, Senali combines a Master of Clinical Psychology, Bachelor of Psychology (Science) and Psychological Science (Hons) degrees, with extensive training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Schema Therapy and Mindfulness.
 Her results speak volumes assisting in the repair of relationship ruptures between parents and their children, whilst successfully reducing challenging behaviours.
 Building self-confidence in adolescents, she has also successfully reduced perfectionism and procrastination in both high school and university students.
 Working together with young men is a driver for Senali, helping them to accept their struggles, actively engage in skills to build confidence and gain a better understanding of their mental wellbeing.

 In addition to supporting children and parents who have reached their parenting capacity, Senali also treats clients of all ages and has a genuine consideration for men’s mental health.
 Her level of expertise is evident in the broad range of presentations she treats: behavioural concerns in children, adolescent challenges, parenting strategies, generalised anxiety, depression, mood disorders, sleep issues, parenting stress and adjustment, men’s issues, social anxiety, perfectionism, self-harm, self-esteem, PTSD and Trauma.